-Greece has ratified the Maritime Labour Convention 2006 and the Prevention of Accidents Convention, 1970 (No. 134) of the International Labour Organization.
+Greece has ratified the Maritime Labour Convention 2006 and the Prevention of Accidents Convention 1970 (No. 134) of the International Labour Organization.

-A sick or injured seafarer is entitled to receive sickness wages for a period of up to four months and may be compensated if he or she suffers a 'labour accident', which is defined as:
+A sick or injured seafarer is entitled to receive sickness wages for up to four months and may be compensated if he or she suffers a 'labour accident', which is defined as: